Introduction

 contain a documentation string that is attached to an element.
 Finally, all XML attributes named alive

-defaults to "true".
+default to "true".
 If it is "false" then the corresponding element is temporarily disabled.